Advance ticket rates run through April 28th.

 - All Schoolkids Records locations

-From Cajun to country, reggae to improv, zydeco boogie to roots-rock riot, festival host band Donna the Buffalo aims for the best of what music has to offer.
+From Cajun to country, reggae to improv, zydeco boogie to roots-rock riot, GrassRoots festival host band Donna the Buffalo aims for the best of what music has to offer.
 Their singular sound features upbeat grooves, inspirational lyrics, memorable hooks, superb musicianship and an overwhelming sense of celebration.
 They’re an American institution – socially conscious yet eternally danceable.
-Donna the Buffalo started the GrassRoots Festival over 25 years ago outside of Ithaca, NY to raise money for local charities and showcase the talents of their friends and inspirations from around the world.
+Donna the Buffalo started the GrassRoots Festival almost 30 ago outside of Ithaca, NY to raise funds for local charities and showcase the talents of their friends and inspirations from around the world.
 The band features multi-instrumentalist Tara Nevins, guitarist Jeb Puryear, keyboardist Dave McCracken, bassist Kyle Spark and drummer Mark Raudabaugh.